Photo by Martin Barraud

 The Harvard Business Review conducted a research study on virtual working environments and found that virtual teammates are 2.5 times more likely to perceive mistrust, incompetence, broken commitments, and bad decision making with distant colleagues than those who are co-located.
 Worse, they report taking five to 10 times longer to address their concerns.

-Managing the trust you’ve built into your relationships is key to maintain the bonds you have in place.
-Trust is so important because it boils down to psychological safety for all involved.
-The safer everyone feels the better your relationships will be.
+Managing the trust you’ve built into your relationships is the key to maintaining the bonds you have in place.
+Trust is so important, because it boils down to psychological safety for all involved.
+The safer everyone feels, the better your relationships will be.
 Being transparent, reliable and treating everyone equally still goes a long way to maintaining trusting relationships.
 But here are some tips to help you maintain your trust if you’re managing your relationships remotely.

 Add visual cues by using: